marmistrz/marmistrz-linux-setup/notebook/mint-17.md

-Also applies to: Ubuntu Trusty"
+Also applies to: Ubuntu Trusty

 Install the system with separate /home and /